Ruchan10/ShoeStore/README.md

 - **Backend Integration**: Proper integration with backend services for fetching and managing cart data.
 - **Bonus Features**: Added improvements such as responsive UI and enhanced error handling.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements.
-Please follow the code of conduct and ensure that your contributions adhere to the project's coding standards.